dev-saket/dev-saket.github.io/_posts/2013-07-03-live-as-we-live-it.md

 ---
 layout: post
-title: Life: As We Live It
+title: Life As We Live It
 image: /img/LifeAsWeLiveIt.jpg
 ---